Understanding these core concepts will help you build effective Plot Twists.

 });

-In most cases, an Activity should be created with at least one initial Note.
-The Activity's title is just a short summary that may be truncated in the UI.
-Detailed information, context, and links should always go in Notes.
+In most cases, a Thread should be created with at least one initial Note.
+The Thread's title is just a short summary that may be truncated in the UI.
+Detailed information, context, and actions should always go in Notes.

 Think of it like starting a new thread with a first message - the thread title gives context, but the real content is in the messages.

-// ✅ GOOD - Activity with detailed Note (thread with first message)
+// ✅ GOOD - Thread with detailed Note (thread with first message)

 title: "Review PR #456",